Allu2/KoodaaCraft.org/content/posts/available-in-github.md

 In addition we've now set up github actions to automate deployments.
 When ever content is pushed to the main branch it triggers a build that updated the site with the latest changes.
 This enables community to contribute by either proposing new content or fixing mistakes in old :)

+## So where is it?

+You can find the sources and commit patches to https://github.com/Allu2/KoodaaCraft.org